cpunt/cpunt.github.io/_posts/2020-09-01-stacks-and-queues.md

 myStack.push(7)
 myStack.pop()
 ```
-In this example we used our push and pop methods to form our stack.
-Our end stack would look like this '2 -> 3 -> 8 -> None'.
+The Stack example above would look like this '2 -> 3 -> 8 -> None'.

-## Queues
+## Queue Example
-In this example we are also going to keep our queue class basic with the same methods as our stack class, push and pop.
-This is a very basic implementation of a queue but it lays the crucial foundations and can easily be built on once implemented.
+In the example below I will be implementing a basic Queue class with the same methods as the Stack class featured above, push and pop.
 ```Python
 class Queue:
   def __init__ (self):